 On YWGWYW

 Before I delve into this album, I feel I should probably address the elephant in the room and the responses I get from folk who side-eye me for still listening to this record.
-I think it should be obvious that I openly condemn the actions of Alexis Marshall against Kristin Hayter in his onslaught of heinous trangressions against her on all moral fronts.
+I think it should be obvious that I openly condemn the actions of Alexis Marshall against Kristin Hayter in his onslaught of heinous transgressions against her on all moral fronts.
 My enjoyment of an album has nothing to do with being an apologist for or excusing the actions of depraved individuals.
 With that being said, I don't believe that Alexis Marshall represents the Daughters label or band as a whole within the span of their creative works over the past two decades.
-I honestly don't have the patience to tailor a discussion on the matter beyond that and we can agree to disagree otherwise.
+I honestly don't have the patience to tailor a discussion on the matter beyond that, and we can agree to disagree otherwise.

 5+/53.
 Mid-Air Thief - Crumbling